Last Updated: 20 February, 2026

 Contrary to basically every other US state that has legalized sports betting or gambling and which reports its revenue data to the public, the Nebraska Racing and Gaming Commission does not report the state's monthly sports betting handle at all.
 Therefore, betting-related revenue and the state's tax income are the only data presented in the following table.

-The percentage in brackets shows how the sports betting handle has changed compared to the previous month's figures.
+The percentage in parentheses shows how the sports betting handle has changed compared to the previous month's figures.

 Month | Revenue (MoM) | Tax income |